ros2/ros2_documentation/source/Contributing/Developer-Guide.rst

 Packages can ascribe to different levels of quality based on the development practices they adhere to, as per the guidelines in `REP 2004: Package Quality Categories <>`_.
 The categories are differentiated by their policies on versioning, testing, documentation, and more.

-The following sections are the specific development rules we follow to ensure ROSCore packages are of the highest quality ('Level 1').
+The following sections are the specific development rules we follow to ensure core packages are of the highest quality ('Level 1').
 We recommend all ROS developers strive to adhere to the following policies to ensure quality across the ROS ecosystem.

 Versioning